 I’ll Never Let You Go

-Keywords: Let you go, Agnes, Tunde, Hate, Layo, Kill, Manipulated, I’ll Never Let You Go, Romance, Revenge, Divorce, Cheating, Agnes, Free Short Story,
+Keywords: Let you go, Agnes, Tunde, Hate, Layo, Kill, Manipulated, I’ll Never Let You Go, Romance, Revenge, Malice, Divorce, Cheating, Agnes, Free Short Story,

 He forced himself to look away from her chest, letting his gaze drift over the pages.
 But what was the point?
 He was going to sign it anyway, no matter what it said.
-His mind wandered to the past—back to the night of their wedding.
+His mind wandered to the past, back to the night of their wedding.
 His Agnes.
 The sweet, innocent bride who blushed at the thought of sharing a bed with him.
 The loyal wife who waited by the door every evening, who never raised her voice, never questioned his late nights, and always had his favourite meal ready.
-She was his Agnes—the woman who worried for him when he didn’t deserve it, the woman who stood by him no matter how many times he came home drunk.
-His perfect Agnes.
+She was his Agnes.
+The woman who worried for him when he didn’t deserve it, the woman who stood by him no matter how many times he came home drunk—his perfect Agnes.

 But as perfect as she was, she was never Layo.